cryptogus/Kookmin-Biscuit-Ciphers/README.md

     ```

 2. Build
-    OpenSSL can be disabled when the user forwards it from the command line, such as -DUSE_OPENSL=OFF.
+    OpenSSL can be disabled when the user forwards it from the command line, such as -DUSE_OPENSSL=OFF.
     OpenSSL is used only on rsa2048.
     ```bash
     $ cmake -B build -S .&& cd build